dstock48/byo-backend/documentation/endpoints/states/PATCH_states_id.md

 ## Return format

-An array of one object (the new state) with the following keys and values:
+An array of one object (the updated state) with the following keys and values:

 - **id** - Auto-incrementing ID number for the record in the database.
 - **state_name** - Name of state.